2024-2025 Academic Catalog

 REL 334.
 History of Christianity II: Medieval.
 3 Hours

 Study of the historical variables involved in Christianity's expansion and institutional development throughout Europe, including the far north and the far east, as well as its decline in Africa and Asia Minor.
 Examination of different movements within the history of Christianity from the fifth century, C.E. to the mid-fourteenth century, C.E., comparing the continuities and discontinuities between the people who have called themselves Christian in different times and places.
-Prerequisites: REL 103 or ASI 110 or equivalent.
+Prerequisites: REL 103 or ASI 110 or REL 1HC.

 REL 335.
 History of Christianity III: Reformations and Early Modern.
 3 Hours